 If a person suffers nervous system symptoms because of an amount of caffeine in a mug of strong coffee that would be tolerated by most people, this person would be suffering from a drug-like or pharmacological food intolerance.
 These can occur either because of an intolerance of chemicals naturally present in foods (such as theobromine in chocolate or tyramine in aged cheeses) or an intolerance of food additives such as sulphites or benzoates.

 Whilst enzymatic and pharmacological food reactions only affect some people, toxic food reactions affect 100% of the population provided that a sufficient amount of the food is ingested.
 A good example is the false food allergy type of reaction that can occur when sufficient histamine accumulates in the flesh of spoilt tuna (scombroid reaction).

 None of the above examples of food intolerance involve the immune system and, for this reason, none can result in life-threatening allergy or anaphylaxis.

 How Do You Know If You Have an Allergy?

-The most useful tool in deciding whether someone is allergic is to take an ‘allergy history’.
-A good allergy clinician can usually identify the likely allergens from the history alone, and allergy tests may not be needed.
-However, there are occasions when tests can be useful to confirm the diagnosis.
-This is especially important if you have had a severe reaction and if there is any confusion as to whether your symptoms are caused by a true allergy or whether some other process is involved.
+For this reason, reliable allergy diagnosis is dependent on an allergy focused history.
+A good allergy clinician can usually suspect the likely allergen(s) from the history alone, and allergy tests may not be needed.
+However, because a negative allergy test may point to a different allergy or a different explanation, allergy tests are very useful to confirm the diagnosis.
+This is especially important in the case of suspected food allergy when an inaccurate diagnosis might commit the patient to lifelong, but unnecessary, food avoidance.
+Allergy tests are also useful if there is any confusion as to whether symptoms are being caused by true allergy or whether some other process is involved.

 Video on the Subject